dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 ### Pattern variable declaration

-Most places in the language where a variable can be declared are extended to allow a pattern, like:
+Places in the language where a local variable can be declared are extended to allow a pattern, like:

 ```dart